The Ultimate Guide To Inventory Management for Multichannel Retailers

 Chapter 1: Ecommerce Inventory Basics

-Before you can dive into managing inventory, you have to understand the fundamentals.
+Before you can dive into what we mean by inventory management, you have to understand the fundamentals.
 From organization techniques to terminology, this guide offers the foundation every ecommerce business needs to build a successful online empire.
-Read on to explore the types of product identifiers available, where to find UPCs, and how to create a SKU system perfect for your company.
+Read on to explore the different types of inventory, the product identifiers available, where to find UPCs, and how to create a SKU system perfect for your company.

 Selling products in multipacks, bundles, or kits can boost sales and unload inventory, but does it work with multichannel selling?